Lonewolf239/base_escape_v3.9/README.md

 - Atmospheric and immersive gameplay

 ### System Requirements
-- Operating System: Windows (64-bit or 32-bit)
+- Operating System: Windows 10 or later (64-bit or 32-bit)
 - Storage Space: 150-200MB

 ### Updates and Feedback